 On March 13, 2019, the Court provisionally certified the Class described above.
 To be excluded from the class, you must follow the “opt out” procedure described below.Back To Top

-A Claim Form was provided with the Notice and is available here.
+A Claim Form was provided with the Notice.
 You must fully complete the Claim Form and mail it to the Claims Administrator at the address listed on the form.
-In order to be eligible, the completed Claim Form must be postmarked no later than July 1, 2019.Back To Top
+In order to be eligible, the completed Claim Form must be postmarked no later than September 13, 2019.Back To Top

 Yes.
 If you wish to participate in the Settlement, you must submit a Claim Form.
 Your Claim will then be resolved and paid, if valid, upon approval of the Settlement and within the time frames specified therein.
 You will not be charged anything individually to remain in the Class.

 If you fit the class description but do not file a claim, you will not receive the benefits of the Settlement, but will still be bound by any final judgment entered, including the Release of your claims, and will be permanently enjoined from prosecuting any of the Released Claims in this matter at any time in the future.

 Notwithstanding the preceding paragraph, you may “opt out” of the Class by using the procedure described below.
 If you elect to opt out, the Court will exclude you from this case and you will not receive any payment in this case.
 If you validly opt out, you will also not be bound by this Settlement or any final judgment entered in the case.